nbiederbeck/lst-agn-analysis/README.md

 git clone https://github.com/nbiederbeck/lst-analysis-config.git ../lst-analysis-config
 ```

-You need snakemake installed.
+You need snakemake and astropy installed.
 If you do not have that, you can create an enviroment with only snakemake like this:

 ```
 mamba env create -f workflow/envs/snakemake.yml